TheAbhijeet/Django_blog/README.md

 Feeds added, To learn more read - https://djangocentral.com/creating-feeds-with-django/

+Using Environment Variables In Django, To learn more read - https://djangocentral.com/environment-variables-in-django/

+# Deployment

+How To Deploy Django App with Nginx, Gunicorn, PostgreSQL and Let’s Encrypt SSL on Ubuntu - https://djangocentral.com/deploy-django-with-nginx-gunicorn-postgresql-and-lets-encrypt-ssl-on-ubuntu/

 # Contributors
 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.<br/><br/>